Gaurav9540/docker/README.md

 *example -*
  - VMware - VMware ESXI
  - Microsoft - Hyper-V
+ - Citrix - Xenserver

 3. Hosted Hypervisor
   - Runs on an existing operating system and acts as an application
-  - Used for developement and testing on personal computers *example -*
+  - Used for developement and testing on personal computers

+*example -*
-1. Oracle - Oracle VM and Virtualbox
+ - Oracle - Oracle VM and Virtualbox